 A good long wait later he got a hit.
 In front of a decrepit house, one of the vehicles he tracked had been spotted earlier in the day.
 It was in one of the few areas in the Northeast United States with trees.
 He had gotten the hit from a citizen's car camera.
 They must have signed up to share their data with the county.
 Gill hoped it wasn't a trap as he set a program to find the identity of the car's owner.

 Redirecting his drones to the house, Gill sat back and loaded his gun with a small red Dunamis crystal as his car made its way there.

 The car pulled up to the house.
 Gill had not seen anything on the drone's cameras the whole way.
 No visual signs, no heat signatures, no movement, no communications, encrypted or otherwise, nothing on scans, not even any cars driving by.

 Getting out, Gill crept up to the front door as some of his drones circled the house.
 Pulling out his Falchion gun, Gill scanned through the door for any metal, explosives, or energy signatures which might have been on the other side.
 An old door, Gill grabbed the handle, turned, and opened the door with a sudden shove.
 Holding his Falchion out in front of himself, he barged in.

-In the center of the room laid the G.E man Gill spied on using the man's smartphone, his head chopped off.
+In the center of the room laid the G.E man Gill spied on using the man's PAD, his head chopped off.